Jian-Min-Huang/v-mvn-repo/README.md

 $ git push
 ```

-# import artifact in other project
+# Import Artifact in Other Project
 add following block in your pom.xml

 * maven